-Students will learn about theories of hope, empowerment, and resilience and their meaning and use in social work.
+Activities Students will learn about theories of hope, empowerment, and resilience and their meaning and use in social work.
 Students will investigate what hope is from various perspectives of professionals, clients, and communities.
 Students will learn about the essential hopefulness as a part of a professional approach in social work.
 Students will gain knowledge about the relationship between hopelessness and powerlessness.
 Students will reflect on strategies for how to increase empowerment and resilience in social work on the basis of their reading and practical site visits.
 Students will learn methods by which social workers seek to enhance the power of people (e.g. mapping of life chances or available opportunities, value-based understanding of communities and their culture).
 Students will experience and describe how to identify the strengths of people/clients/ patients and their resources through person-centred approaches (needs assessment, search for resources, person-centred planning, validation, pretherapy, reminiscence).
 Students will discuss the interactions between hope and empowerment.

-The theoretical part involves lectures and discussions: 4 hours and self-study/reading: 8 hours

-Practical lessons (4 hours) involve field visits to a Place of Hope based on the student's own choice or the teacher's recommendation (observation in the place, contacting people, looking for the sources of hope in the community)

-Assignment: 10 hours " Written reflection and final presentation of the student's own experience in a Place of Hope based on theoretical knowledge gained in the lessons.
+The theoretical part involves lectures, discussions and self-study/reading Practical lessons involve field visits to a Place of Hope based on the student's own choice or the teacher's recommendation (observation in the place, contacting people, looking for the sources of hope in the community) Assignment: Written reflection and final presentation of the student's own experience in a Place of Hope based on theoretical knowledge gained in the lessons.